Best Turntables Under $500

 Three picks that deliver a meaningful jump in sound quality over entry-level decks.
 All mid-range, all worth considering.

-Best Value Mid-Range Pick
+Best Performance Pick

 Who it's for